Common DNS Configurations

 Host Multiple Domains on a Single Server

-To host multiple domain names on a single server, create a separate domain zone for each domain name as shown below.
-When creating the new domain zones, we recommend that you allow the DNS Manager to automatically insert basic records.
+To host multiple domain names on a single server, create a separate domain entry for each domain name as shown below.
+When creating the new domain entry, we recommend that you allow the Domains section of the Cloud Manager to automatically insert basic records.
 At a minimum, you’ll need an A record for each domain name pointing to the server’s IP address.

 Use One Domain on Multiple Servers